A Letter from Nantwich

 When the direction signs were first erected that was correct, but when the TIC moved from the town centre to the Civic Hall in Market Street the two buildings were in different directions.

-And so now anyone wishing to see the church may find themselves on a long detour to get there.
+So now anyone wishing to see the church may find themselves on a long detour to get there.
 But the sign is at the bridge end of High Street and with any luck they may well have been to the church already.